 Fuzzy Mud by Louis Sachar SCI-FI ages 8 – 12

-They’re not supposed to be in the woods, but to avoid Chad the bully Tamaya and Marshall go there anyway.
-Tamaya discovers the weird looking “fuzzy mud” and throws it at the Chad’s face who followed them.
+They’re not supposed to be in the woods, but to avoid Chad the bully, Tamaya and Marshall go there anyway.
+Tamaya discovers the weird looking “fuzzy mud” and throws it at Chad’s face.
 When Chad goes missing, and Tamaya’s hand gets a bloody rash, it’s clear that the mud is not just mud.
 Fast-paced and adventurous, kids won’t be able to put this book down.
 I couldn’t.

 The Rig by Joe Ducie SCI-FI ages 10+

 Oh, this was a deliciously good action story.
 I loved how the author wove in the science-fiction elements with a realistic story of incarcerated kids who are mistrusting, and find that there are a few people in the world that they can trust.
 This detention center is on an oil rig in the ocean.
 But Drake is determined to escape — especially after he discovers what the Rig is really doing.